The world is full of great starters. It is the ability to see a project through to the end that separates the Best Of Us from the rest of us.

 ███ Orange – Represents the sapling.
 The sapling begins to have the appearance of a tree, but is still growing.

-███ Green – Represents the tree.
-It is strong and can look back, knowing that it has become something greater than its beginnings as a humble seed.
+███ Brown – Represents the trunk.
+The tree is firm and strongly rooted and can look back, knowing that it has become something greater than its beginnings as a humble seed.

 ███ Red – Represents the apples.
 A mature tree will put forth fruit, which others can see and will desire to have for themselves.